BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded areas like the souks.
-Avoid displaying expensive jewelry or electronics openly.
+Be mindful of your belongings, especially in crowded areas like the markets.
+Avoid displaying expensive jewelry or electronics.
 Consider using a money belt to keep your valuables secure.

 culture

-Dress modestly, especially when visiting religious sites like the Nubian Museums or mosques.
-Women should cover their shoulders and knees, and men should avoid wearing shorts.
+Dress modestly, especially when visiting religious sites like the Nubian Museums.
+Women should cover their shoulders and knees; men should avoid shorts.
 This shows respect for local customs.

 food

-Venture beyond the tourist restaurants and try some local Nubian cuisine.
-Look for places frequented by locals – you'll find delicious and authentic dishes like koshari (a lentil-rice-pasta mix) or ful medames (fava beans) at much lower prices.
+Venture beyond the tourist restaurants and try some local Nubian cuisine!
+Look for places frequented by locals – you'll find delicious and authentic dishes at much lower prices.
+Koshari is a popular and affordable option.

 packing

 Pack light, comfortable clothing suitable for hot, sunny days.
 Loose, breathable fabrics like cotton and linen are ideal.
-Don't forget a hat, sunglasses, and high SPF sunscreen – the sun is strong in Aswan!
+Don't forget a hat, sunglasses, and sunscreen – the sun in Aswan is intense!

 Weather Details